MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_btrees.md

 ##### overwrite

-logical value.
-If True, an existing outFile with an existing column named outColName will be overwritten.
+bool value.
+If True, an existing output_file with an existing column named outColName will be overwritten.